daitss/store-master/README.md

 ----------

  1. Retrieve the package from this repository
- 2. Setup a database use the <mumble> tools provided; adjust the configuration file in the spec directory
+ 2. Setup a MySQL or Postgres database use the (mumble) tools provided; adjust the configuration file in the spec directory
  3. Run 'rake spec'
  4. Adjust the capistrano configuration file; run 'cap deploy'